-Time-to-hire — more commonly known within the HR world as time-to-fill — measures the number of days between when a job is first posted until a candidate accepts an offer for the role.
+Time-to-hire — or time-to-fill — measures the number of days between when a job is first posted and when a candidate accepts an offer for the role.

 Every day a role goes unfilled costs the company hundreds if not thousands of dollars.
 A recruiter’s biggest priority is to hire the best candidate in the shortest amount of time, but there are a lot of moving parts that contribute to time-to-fill.

 Time-to-hire can be broken up into different stages to see what areas of your recruitment process need more attention.

 For example, if your application completion rate is low — another metric on this list — you should look into how you can create a more attractive and simplified application process so that more candidates are moving through your initial stages of the pipeline quicker.

-The average time-to-hire is 38 days, according to Jobvite.
+The average time-to-hire is 43 days.
 Like many recruitment metrics, time-to-fill is heavily dependent on the industry, role and job market.
-While professional services takes an average of 25 days to fill a role, financial services takes an average of 45 days to fill a role.
+While sales can take an average of 38 days to fill a role, engineering takes an average of 49 days to fill a role.

-That’s a substantial differences between time-to-hire, and you can get even more specific for certain roles within the industry.
-It will take much longer to hire a senior level role than it will to hire an entry level role, so do your research before a role opens up so your teams knows what to anticipate.
+That’s a substantial difference between time-to-hire, and you can get even more specific for certain roles within the industry.
+It will take much longer to hire a senior level role than it will to hire an entry level role, so do your research before a role opens up so your team knows what to anticipate.

 How to Calculate Time-to-Hire

 Day candidate accepts offer [minus] Day the candidate entered your pipeline